SonarSource/sonarlint-core/API_CHANGES.md

+# 10.7

+## Breaking changes

+* Signature of `org.sonarsource.sonarlint.core.rpc.client.SonarLintRpcClientDelegate#raiseHotspots` was changed
+  * Parameter `issuesByFileUri` has been rightfully replaced by `hotspotsByFileUri`
+  * This is purely a naming change, there is no functional impact

 # 10.6

 ## Breaking changes

-* signature of `org.sonarsource.sonarlint.core.rpc.client.SonarLintRpcClientDelegate#noBindingSuggestionFound` was changed
+* Signature of `org.sonarsource.sonarlint.core.rpc.client.SonarLintRpcClientDelegate#noBindingSuggestionFound` was changed
-  * replaced parameter with `org.sonarsource.sonarlint.core.rpc.protocol.client.binding.NoBindingSuggestionFoundParams`
+  * Replaced parameter with `org.sonarsource.sonarlint.core.rpc.protocol.client.binding.NoBindingSuggestionFoundParams`
-  * former parameter `projectKey` can now be accessed by `params.getProjectKey()`
+  * Former parameter `projectKey` can now be accessed by `params.getProjectKey()`
-* removed deprecated constructors from `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.InitializeParams`
+* Removed deprecated constructors from `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.InitializeParams`

 ## New features